Matt Duffy Preview, Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.80 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.79).

-- The Athletics will send Blackburn (3-3) to the mound to make his 14th start of the season.
-He is 3-3 with a 4.09 ERA and 74 strikeouts through 72 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander tossed seven scoreless innings against the St. Louis Cardinals while surrendering six hits.
+- The 29-year-old right-hander has appeared in relief nine times this season.

-- In 14 games this season, the 29-year-old has a 4.09 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .289 to his opponents.
+- In nine appearances this season, he has put up a 6.75 ERA and averages 4.5 strikeouts per nine innings while opposing batters are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.